metatronslove/abjad/README.md

 >####        "language"

-            "ARABIC", if printing operations will be done according to Arabic numeral readings.
+            "ARABIC", if "bastet" operations will be done according to Arabic numeral readings.
 If it is to be made according to Hebrew the readings, it is entered as "HEBREW".

 ***